zacharyc/acroyoga-field-guide/sections/03 Poses.md

 Poses are the cool things you see on instagram that are static.

-{%- for pose in collections.pose -%}
+{%- for pose in collections.sortedPoses -%}
 <seciton class="section"> {{ pose.templateContent }} </seciton>
 {%- endfor -%}